DWI vs. DUI In Texas: Which One Are You Facing In Frisco?

 For those under 21, DUI charges in Texas are handled differently.
 You do not have to be "drunk" to be charged with a DUI; you only need to have a "detectable amount" of alcohol in your system.
 This could be as little as the scent of alcohol on your breath.

 A first-offense DUI for a minor is a Class C misdemeanor.
 While this may sound less severe than an adult DWI, it still carries mandatory alcohol awareness classes, community service, and a driver’s license suspension.
-Furthermore, if a minor is heavily intoxicated (over 0.08%), the state has the discretion to charge them with a full DWI, triggering adult-level penalties regardless of their age.
+Also, if a minor is heavily intoxicated (over 0.08%), the state has the discretion to charge them with a full DWI, triggering adult-level penalties regardless of their age.

 Standardized Procedures: From The Traffic Stop To The Station